DeKaDeNcE/Wrath-of-the-Lich-King-Reforged/README.md

 - Updating player templates.
 - Updating creature models.

+# TLK - Reforged : Features.

+- Photo Mode | CharacterSelect
+  You can enter the photo mode by pressing H and could exit by pressing the same button.
+  Once in the photo mode you can change the available backgrounds by pressing B.

 # Thanks to
-- __Bset__ for the button to hide the character selection interface.
+- __Bset__ for the base of Photo Mode system interface.
 - __Valkryst__ for Faux-Dynamic Character Selection Panel.